SAP: 21st century

 In 2004, R/3 was replaced with SAP ERP Central Component (ECC) 5.0.
 Architectural changes were also made to transition customers to a service-oriented architecture.

 The company's official name became SAP AG (a public limited company) after the 2005 annual general meeting.

-In 2006, SAP ERP 6.0 was released.
-SAP ERP 6.0 is the latest version has since been updated through SAP enhancement packs, the most recent being enhancement package 8 for SAP ERP 6.0 in 2016.
+In 2006, SAP ERP 6.0 (commonly called SAP ECC) was released.
+This version was updated through SAP enhancement packs, the most recent being enhancement package 8 for SAP ERP 6.0 in 2016.
+It was eventually succeeded by S/4HANA following its introduction in 2015.